William Marshall Jr.: Life and career

 William Marshall Jr. was born November 24, 1925, in Ashland, Kentucky to William Marshall, a civil engineer, and Lee (Powers) Marshall.
 The family moved to Virginia shortly thereafter and in 1939 settled permanently in Norfolk.
 In 1943 he enrolled in the Virginia Military Institute to study engineering, but left in 1944 to enlist in the United States Army.
 After the war he enrolled in the University of Virginia to study architecture, and graduated with a BS in architecture in 1949.
 He then enrolled in the MArch program at Columbia University but dropped out after a year to begin work.
 In 1950 he returned to Norfolk, where he joined the office of Lublin, McGaughy & Associates, architects and engineers, and in 1955 he became a partner.
 In 1960 the senior partner, Alfred M. Lublin, died, and Marshall became senior architect of the firm.
 The firm's practice expanded quickly, and by 1962 they had offices in Washington, Honolulu, Orlando, Paris, Livorno and Wiesbaden in addition to the head office in Norfolk.
 In 1965 the firm was reorganized as McGaughy, Marshall & McMillan.
 By 1970 they had centralized their foreign practice in an office in Athens with stateside offices in Washington, Richmond, Omaha and Grand Island and in 1981 reorganized as the MMM Design Group with Marshall as president.
 In addition to conventional architectural and engineering practice, the firm was responsible for master plans for new towns and cities in Africa and Asia.
 Marshall retired in 1984 but continued to maintain a small consulting practice from an office in Exmore.
 MMM Design Group survived his retirement by thirty years, but faltered during the Great Recession and ultimately closed in 2014.

 Marshall joined the American Institute of Architects (AIA) in 1958 as a member of the Virginia chapter.
 He served as chapter president for 1969–70 and was a member of several national committees.
-In 1971 when AIA vice president George M. White was appointed Architect of the Capitol, Marshall was appointed to finish his term.
+In 1971 when AIA vice president George Malcolm White was appointed Architect of the Capitol, Marshall was appointed to finish his term.
 In 1973 he was elected first vice president/president elect for 1974 and president for 1975.
 As president Marshall focused on strengthening local and state chapters and during the energy crisis advocated for energy efficiency in design and construction.
 Marshall was elected a fellow of the AIA in 1972 and was elected an honorary member of the Royal Architectural Institute of Canada.